liuggio/statsd-php-client/Readme.md

 ## Statsd-php-client

-Is an Open Source, and Object Oriented Client for php
+Statsd-php-client is an Open Source, and Object Oriented Client for php

 - `StatsdDataFactory` creates the `Liuggio\StatsdClient\Entity\StatsdDataInterface` Objects